They are psychiatric medications that are available by prescription.

-First-generation antipsychotics were initially developed in the 1950s for the treatment of psychosis (eg, Schizophrenia).
+First-generation antipsychotics were initially developed in the 1950s to treat psychosis (e.g., Schizophrenia).

-In addition to psychotic illnesses, they have also been approved by the FDA for the treatment of acute mania, agitation, bipolar disorder, Tourette syndrome, and hyperactivity.
+In addition to psychotic illnesses, they have also been approved by the FDA to treat acute mania, agitation, bipolar disorder, Tourette syndrome, and hyperactivity.

 Due to the poorly tolerated and often irreversible adverse effects of first-generation antipsychotics, the second class of neuroleptics (second-generation antipsychotics) was established in the 1980s.

-These second-generation antipsychotics have been approved by the FDA to treat and manage psychosis, as well as refractory schizophrenia, bipolar disorder, schizoaffective disorder, agitation, and irritability / agitation.
+These second-generation antipsychotics have been approved by the FDA to treat and manage psychosis and refractory schizophrenia, bipolar disorder, schizoaffective disorder, agitation, and irritability/agitation.

-In 2001, 96% of neuroleptics prescribed to new users were second generation.
+In 2001, 96% of neuroleptics prescribed to new users were the second generation.

-Beyond FDA-approved uses, first- and second-generation antipsychotics are also used in a number of neuropsychiatric conditions that are currently considered unapproved.
+Beyond FDA-approved uses, first- and second-generation antipsychotics are also used in several neuropsychiatric conditions currently considered unapproved.